-Tummy tucks are one of Dr. Rodgers’ specialties, and she offers them in mini, standard or hi-lateral techniques (your options will be discussed during your initial consultation).
+Tummy tucks, also referred to as abdominoplasty are one of Dr. Rodgers’ specialties, and she offers them in mini, standard or hi-lateral techniques (your options will be discussed during your initial consultation).
 These procedures remove excessive skin and/or fat in the abdominal and hip area and are most commonly performed on women who have had children or people who have lost a lot of weight.

-Tummy tucks create the appearance of a flatter stomach and can provide an astonishing confidence boost for people who want to reclaim their slimmer waistline or achieve one for the first time.
-These procedures are often combined with breast surgery as part of a “mommy makeover” or with other body lifts (i.e. thigh, arm and/or back lifts) after massive weight loss.
+The tummy tuck creates the appearance of a flatter stomach and can provide an astonishing confidence boost for people who want to reclaim their slimmer waistline or achieve one for the first time.
+These procedures are often combined with breast surgery as part of a “Mommy Makeover” or with other body lifts (i.e. thigh, arm and/or back lifts) after a major weight loss.

 What’s special about Dr. Rodgers’ approach is that she will typically combine a tummy tuck with liposuction in the hip and upper abdomen.
 She does this to address the trunk in all three dimensions so you get a full-spectrum, slimming experience.
 It’s just one more example of how Denver Plastic Surgery thinks ahead and always goes the extra mile.